how to increase roi for exhibitors

 Tip 7: Measure the result

 It is smart to identify and monitor exhibition contacts clearly to ensure that you can see what your actual results were over time.
 Although leads are good, prospects are better and clients are what you really want.
 If you can measure this data you will have a better insight into what next year’s exhibition may bring, what works best, and how to make your event participation even more effective.

 Follow these five tips and you will have a team capable of bringing in quality leads, as well as building effective networks and relationships within your sector.
-This will be especially useful when showcasing your latest innovations at INTERCLEAN Amsterdam in May next year.
+This will be especially useful when showcasing your latest innovations at INTERCLEAN Amsterdam.

 Receive the best newsletter on cleaning & hygiene - straight to your inbox!